 What Is a Burp?

 Burping (also called eructation) may seem pretty nonchalant.
-But in order to master this bodily function, you’ll need the scoop on the science.
+But to master this bodily function, you’ll need the scoop on the science.
 Here’s a quick overview:

-- The food, drinks, and air you ingest throughout the day breaks down into gas in your stomach.
+- The food, drinks, and air you ingest throughout the day break down into gas in your stomach.
 In fact, you produce around 27 liters of gas daily—enough to fill a beach ball.

-- All that gas can’t sit in your gut forever, so when enough builds up, it escapes through your esophagus: an 8-inch muscular tube connecting your throat to your stomach.
+- All that gas can’t sit in your gut forever (gas pains can be brutal), so when enough builds up, it escapes through your esophagus: an 8-inch muscular tube connecting your throat to your stomach.